Lighting & Design Glossary

 Basically, anything that one could imagine in a log cabin in the mountains.
 These are substantial pieces that tend to feature natural materials like leather and wood, and often incorporate forest and/or woodland creature motifs.

-In a general sense, lamps/bulbs/light sources that are not energy efficient are consider to be low efficacy.
+In a general sense, lamps/bulbs/light sources that are not energy efficient are considered to be low efficacy.
 Most incandescent bulbs are low efficacy.
 State, local or federal building codes usually limit the amount of low efficacy lighting allowed in new buildings and remodels.

 An electrical engineering term that broadly identifies safety considerations of an electricity supply system based on the voltage used.
 Typically used to describe 12 volt fixtures, for example.